Last Updated on June 26, 2025 by Nico

-Consuming elderberry syrup is a natural way to help prevent colds and flus.
-Elderberries are high in Vitamin C, antioxidants, and antioxidants, which make them a natural powerhouse for fighting seasonal bugs!
+Consuming elderberry syrup is one our my favourite ways to help stave off coughs and colds during the fall and winter months.
+Elderberries are high in vitamin C and antioxidants, which make them a natural powerhouse for fighting seasonal bugs!

 Research has even shown that consuming elderberry can help shorten the duration of sickness and reduce the severity of seasonal colds and flus.

-We like to consume it during cold and flu season, especially in the winter months, and elderberry gummies make it easier for younger members of the family to enjoy it.
+We like to consume it during cold and flu season, and elderberry gummies make it easier for younger members of the family to enjoy it!

 (If you already have a cold, you could try this simple thyme syrup for coughs and colds or this fire cider recipe!)

-It can be difficult to have little ones consume the syrup, especially if you do not add additional sweetener like raw honey or maple syrup.
-These homemade gummies are a fun way to consume all the benefits of elderberries and is an easy way for the whole family to get an immune boost.
+These homemade gummies are a fun and delicious way to consume all the benefits of elderberries and are an easy way for the whole family to get a boost of immune support.

 Reduces cold & flu symptoms – Studies suggest that elderberry syrup may help you recover faster by easing congestion, cough, and fever.